huuuuusy/videocube-toolkit/README.md

 - Unzip attribute.zip in info data.
 Attention that we only provide properties files for *train* and *val* subsets.
 For ground-truth files, we only offer a small number of annotations (restart frames) for sequences that belong to the *test* subset.
 Please upload the final results to the server for evaluation.

-- Rename and organize folders as follows：
+- Rename and organize folders as follows (this example is illustrated for *full version*, while *tiny version* has the similar data structure)：

 ```
 |-- VideoCube/